Marco-Voegeli/tf-bayes-by-backprop/README.md

 ## Description

 This repository contains a basic implementation of the "Weight uncertainty in neural networks" paper for approximate variational inference by Blundell et al. using TensorFlow.
-In order to show the possibilities of the network the code is accompanied by an python notebook with a simple regression problem.
+In order to show the possibilities of the network, the code is accompanied by a python notebook with a simple regression problem.

 ![img](uncertainty.png)